zephyrproject-rtos/zephyr/samples/bluetooth/central_gatt_write/README.rst

 ************

 * BlueZ running on the host, or
-* A board with BLE support
+* A board with Bluetooth LE support

 Building and Running
 ********************